lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

    [juypter notebook](https://jupyter.org/) and other similar tools) all results automatically update when the data are changed.
 You can be confident your numbers, figures and tables are up-to-date.
-3. **Reproducibility helps reviewers see it your way**: a reproducbile document will tick many of the boxes enumerated above.
+3. **Reproducibility helps reviewers see it your way**: a reproducible document will tick many of the boxes enumerated above.
 You will make me very happy reviewer if I can review a paper that is reproducible.